yxuco/fabric-operation/az/README.md

 * `ls ~` should show you that the latest code of this project is already downloaded at `$HOME/fabric-operation`.

 ## Start and test Hyperledger Fabric network
 Following steps will start and smoke test the default Hyperledger Fabric network with 2 peers, and 3 orderers using `etcd raft` consensus.
-You can learn about more details [here](../README.md).
+You can learn more details about these commands [here](../README.md).

 ### Create namespace for the network operator
 ```
 cd ../namespace
 ./k8s-namespace.sh netop1 az
 ```
-This command creates a namespace for the default operator company, `netop1`, and sets it as the default namespace.
+This command creates a namespace for the default Fabric operator company, `netop1`, and sets it as the default namespace.
 It also creates Kubernetes secret for accessing Azure Files storage for persistence.
 You can verify this step using the following commands:
 * `kubectl get namespaces` should show a list of namespaces, including the new namespace `netop1`;
 * `kubectl get secret` should show that a secret named `azure-secret` is created;
 * `kubectl config current-context` should show that the default namespace is set to `netop1`.